“Holy cow, you took THAT picture from your backyard!” is the typical response when someone

-Data collection itself involves taking multiple exposures of given object – say 30 – with each
+Data collection involves taking dozens of individual exposures of a given object through different

-exposure being 5-15 minutes in duration.
-A very accurate clock drive in the telescope mount turns to
+filters, with each exposure from 5-60 minutes in duration.
+A very accurate clock drive in the telescope

-compensate for the earth’s rotation, so the object stays precisely centered on the imaging chip.
+mount turns to compensate for the earth’s rotation, so the object stays precisely centered on the

 However, be forewarned, the hours of data collected for a single image, often over several nights, is

 the easy part of this hobby.
 Next comes the arduous task of image processing, during which time the

 raw data is “reduced” to remove the effects of thermally generated noise, vignetting in the light path,